A9039/Welcome-Bot/README.md

   "TOKEN": "", //TOKEN OF THE BOT
-  "WelcomeChannel": "", //WELCOME CHANNEL NAME "WelcomeMessage": "Hey [[user]], Welcome to [[server]] you are member number: [[members]]", //WELCOME MESSAGE "AutoRole": false, //if you want to enabel Auto role true/false "AutoRoleName": "", //AUTO ROLE NAME "SetStatus":"Welcome Bot | Invite ur friends :)" //SET GAME STATUS OF THE BOT }
+  "WelcomeChannel": "", //WELCOME CHANNEL NAME "WelcomeMessage": "Hey [[user]], Welcome to [[server]] you are member number: [[members]]", //WELCOME MESSAGE "AutoRole": false, //if you want to enable Auto role in the server | true/false "AutoRoleName": "", //AUTO ROLE NAME "SetStatus":"Welcome Bot | Invite ur friends :)" //SET GAME STATUS OF THE BOT }